ccardenasX/express-rate-limit/README.md

 Plays nice with [express-slow-down](https://www.npmjs.com/package/express-slow-down).

 Note: this module does not share state with other processes/servers by default.
 It also buckets all requests to an internal clock rather than starting a new timer for each end-user.
-It's fine for abuse-prevention but might not produce the desired effect when attempting to strictly enforce API rate-limits or similar.
-If you need a more robust solution, I recommend using an external store:

 ## Install